jijoel/DateRange/README.md

     range_short_title:   From 7/25/2014 to 7/26/2014
     short_title:         (same)

 You can also specify a closure in the configuration file to do more advanced calculations, such as the difference in days between two dates.
+For instance,

+    'days' => function($start, $end) {
+        return $end->diffInDays($start);
+    },

+Note that, if the dates are not valid objects (eg, one or both of the dates is not available), the configuration value `none.calculations` will be returned for any calculation.

+If you want to change the default returned for a non-existing value, you can call the format method:

+    $a = DateRange::make(DateRange::none());
+    $a->format('start','style','format-if-empty');

 ### Other Range Functions